01 of 11

 Blush Pink and Other Pastels

-Everyone knows Millennial pink (also known by its real name, blush) reigned last year.
-But other pastels are picking up steam in 2018.
+Everyone knows Millennial pink (also known by its real name, blush) reigned last in recent years.
+But other pastels are picking up steam right now, too.
 Expect to see more mint green, lilac, and robin's-egg blue on Pinterest.
-There's nothing saccharine about this updated trend: a light-green wall hung with graphic, black-and-white artwork, black sconces, and a rumpled gray linen duvet merges the best of both decades.Continue to 7 of 10 below.
+There's nothing saccharine about this updated trend: a light-green wall hung with graphic, black-and-white artwork, black sconces, and a rumpled gray linen duvet merges the best of both decades.Continue to 7 of 11 below.

 Boho Doorway Curtains